ChaitanyaKadu03/backpack/README.md

 yarn install
 ```

-You can also optionally rename `.env.example` to `.env` and set your own variables.
+You can also optionally rename `.env.sample` to `.env` and set your own variables.

 ### Build all packages for production